Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 * Power up the system and use M952 again to set the address of the new board, choosing a different new address this time
 * Repeat until you have configured all the boards

-## Mainboard as expansion board
+## Mainboard used as expansion board

 It is possible to run a Duet 3 mainboard as an expansion board.
 This allows greater flexibility in machine design, with mainboards able to provide more stepper drivers and I/O. To do this:
 * The first mainboard (6HC, 6XD or Mini 5+) is set up as normal.
-* The second mainboard (6HC, 6XD or Mini 5+), to be used as a mainboard-as-expansion-board, has just a single command in config.g which is [M954](/User_manual/Reference/Gcodes/M954).
-You use this with the A parameter to specify the CAN address.
+* Additional 6HC, 6XD or Mini 5+ boards to be used as expansion boards have just a single command in the config.g files on their SD cards, which is [M954](/User_manual/Reference/Gcodes/M954).
+You use this with the A parameter to specify the CAN address for that board to use.
+Give each board a unique CAN address.
-* To allow for firmware updates, you need to put a special IAP in the /firmware folder of the mainboard-as-expansion-board SD card:
+* To allow for firmware updates via DWC you need to put a special IAP file in the /firmware folder of each mainboard-as-expansion-board SD card:
   Duet 3 Mainboard 6HC - *Duet3_CANiap32_MB6HC.bin*
   Duet 3 Mainboard 6XD - *Duet3_CANiap32_MB6XD.bin*
   Duet 3 Mini 5+ - *Duet3_CANiap32_Mini5plus.bin*

-* Once you have that IAP installed, then firmware updates to all boards can be done by the normal zip file method in DWC on the first mainboard.
+* Once you have that IAP installed, firmware updates to all boards can be done by the normal zip file method in DWC on the first mainboard.
-* Note that mainboards have only a single CAN connector, so the mainboard-as-expansion-board has to be the last one in the CAN chain.
+* Note that mainboards have only a single CAN connector, so the mainboard-as-expansion-board is best made the last board in the CAN chain.
 If you have any additional expansion boards, they should go between the two mainboards.
 * The CAN addresses for each board do not need to be in sequential order along the CAN bus.
 * If you want to daisy chain multiple mainboards, as each board has only a single CAN connector and termination resistors, it is unlikely that you can go beyond 2 or 3 boards in the daisy chain before CAN voltage levels get too low.
 To overcome this, desolder and remove the CAN termination resistors of the intermediate boards.
 Newer boards will come with cuttable traces.
 For wiring, loop-on CAN wires from the one CAN connector.